-Social Services and Nonprofit Management Program
+Social Services and Nonprofit Management Certificate

-The Certificate in Social Services and Non-Profit Management is marketed to students who are either employed or desire to be employed in areas such as government; NGO’s addressing social welfare or cultural needs; philanthropic and social service institutions; trade associations; arts organizations; cultural and religious organizations; non-profit health and educational institutions.
+The Social Services and Nonprofit Management Certificate Program is marketed to students who are either employed or desire to be employed in areas such as government; NGOs addressing social welfare or cultural needs; philanthropic and social-service institutions; trade associations; arts organizations; cultural and religious organizations; nonprofit health and educational institutions.
 Concentration is placed on communication and computer applications, marketing and promotion, presentations, team-building and project management.

 Students must take six classes (SOWK 200, 201, 305, 307; COMM 231, PSYC 362) for a total of 18 credit hours.

 Introduction to social work through the identification of human problems in society and the role of both society and social services in response to those problems.
 Students will at social service agencies and become familiar with social work values and ethics.

 Prerequisite: sophomore standing.
 Analysis of institutional structures of welfare as they relate to social problems.
 Selected major values and interests in American society are used to analyze the social welfare institution.

 Prerequisites: junior standing, SOWK 200; PSYC 101; NTSC 103 or equivalent; or chair's permission.
 This course exams socio-cultural, biological diversity, and psychological elements as an integral part of the knowledge base necessary for working with people.

 Outcome: Students will understand the importance of a community and organizational needs assessment as a backdrop to designing policy interventions, strategies, and evaluation elements to measure effectiveness to constituencies.

-Prerequisite: COMM 150 or 160 This course explores the role of communication in conflict and conflict resolution.
+Prerequisite: CMUN/COMM 150, 160 or 175.This course explores the role of communication in conflict resolution.
 Special attention is paid to mediation and other forms of alternative dispute resolution.

-Prerequisite: PSYC 101 Study of human behavior in work settings.
+Prerequisite: PSYC 101.
+Study of human behavior in work settings.
 Topics include principles of employee selection, job analysis, motivation and morale, managerial behavior, organization development and socialization, leadership, conflict management, work design and group process.

 International Students seeking admission to any certificate program in the School of Continuing and Professional Studies are required to demonstrate the ability to study at Loyola University Chicago with the appropriate F-I visa status classification.
 The Office of International Programs is available to assist you regarding the appropriate documentation to study with SCPS.
 Please feel free to contact them at 773.508.7706 or firstname.lastname@example.org.
 Please be advised: